ncatlab/nlab-content/pages/0/1/1/2/2110/content.md

 This is a smallness condition in that the family is required to be indexed by a [[small set]].

-A restatement of this condition is that the comma categories $(Y \downarrow F)$ all admit weakly initial families of objects.
+A restatement of this condition is that the [[comma category|comma categories]] $(Y \downarrow F)$ all admit weakly initial families of objects.

-Here is the connection with the adjoint functor theorem: when small products exist in those comma categories, this is equivalent to saying that they all admit weakly initial objects.
-When small equalizers exist in those comma categories also, this is equivalent to saying that they all admit initial objects, and this is equivalent to $F$ being a right adjoint.
+Here is the connection with the adjoint functor theorem: when small products exist in those comma categories, the existence of weakly initial families is equivalent to the existence of  [[weakly initial object|weakly initial objects]].
+When small [[equalizer|equalizers]] exist in those comma categories also, the existence of weakly initial objects is equivalent to the existence of [[initial objects]], and this is equivalent to $F$ being a right adjoint.

 ## Examples